Commitments & Partnerships

 Center for Environmental Health (CEH)

-In December 2014, we signed a pledge with Center for Environmental Health (CEH) giving preference for flame retardant-free furniture.
+In 2016 we updated our pledge (signed in 2014) with Center for Environmental Health (CEH) giving preference for flame retardant-free furniture.

 Electronics Products Environmental Assessment Tool (EPEAT)

-In 2013, we became an official EPEAT Purchasing partner, after following EPEAT Bronze minimum standards for leased and purchased computers, laptops and monitors for over seven years.
+Since 2013, we have been an official EPEAT enterprise purchaser, after following EPEAT Bronze minimum standards for leased and purchased computers, laptops and monitors for over seven years.
 Participating in this program and incorporating the requirements into our leasing and purchasing helps us to ensure we are making environmentally responsible purchases, while providing our employees with the tools they need to get their jobs done.

 Health Product Declaration (HPD) Collaborative

-With positions as a board member and pilot committee member, work with the collaborative includes bringing a new standardized format for reporting product content and health-related information for building products.
-The HPD is meant to increase transparency and to provide the human health context for information in decision-making and specifications of products.
+With positions as an Executive Board member (Secretary) and pilot committee member, work with the collaborative includes bringing a new standardized format for reporting product content and health-related information for building products.
+The HPD is meant to increase transparency and product innovation and performance and to provide associated human health information to aid in decision-making and specifications of products.

 Healthy Hospital Initiative (HHI)